(Spoken on October 19, 1972)

 Objectless love is identical with contemplation.
 It is not an emotion.
-While objective love, physical love is an emotion which runs towards a physical form, spiritual love is a contemplation of Being within itself; therefore, no one can be happy as long as one pins one's faith on perishable forms.
+While object love, physical love is an emotion which runs towards a physical form, spiritual love is a contemplation of Being within itself; therefore, no one can be happy as long as one pins one's faith on forms, which perish.

 Just have a glance over the field of thoughts and feelings that occur to your mind throughout the day, from morning to evening.
 Are they connected with forms or are they independent, unselfish, impersonal contemplations?
 When you assess the value of your thoughts, feelings and emotions throughout the day, you will realise that most of them, if not all, are connected to things.
 When you start thinking, you think of a person, of an object, of some perishable condition of which you are very much worried.
-The philosophical aspect of thinking is brushed aside on account of an inadequate understanding of things, and we take to a purely objective form of thinking.
-That means to say, we live in an object world rather than the world of Truth.
+The philosophical aspect of thinking is brushed aside on account of an inadequate understanding of things, and you take to a purely objective form of thinking.
+That means to say, you live in a world of objects rather than the world of Truth.

-There is no hope of happiness in this world as long as we connect our happiness with an object of the world because no object can last long and no object can give us pleasure for all times.
-Today's satisfying object is tomorrow's object of detestation.
+There is no hope of happiness in this world as long as we connect our happiness to an object of the world because no object can last long, and no object can give us pleasure for all times.
+Today's object of satisfaction is tomorrow's object of detestation.
 What we like today, we may not like tomorrow.
 Also, even if we like the same thing for a long time, it may not last long.

 Here is the secret of being happy.
 You can be happy or you need not be happy, as you like.
 It is in your hands ultimately, and nobody else can make you happy or unhappy.
-If you are unhappy it is your own making, and if you are happy also it is your own making.
-So do not complain, grudge and make remarks because all remarks are again quantitative remarks.
-It is a foolishness of the mind.
+If you are unhappy it is your own making, and if you are happy it is also your own making.
+So do not complain, grudge and make remarks because all remarks are, again, quantitative remarks.
+They are a foolishness of the mind.
 Any remark that you make, any statement that you utter, is a statement or a remark made in respect of an object outside on which you have hung your faith and which you regard as final, which is far from the truth.

 No human being ever said, “I am perfectly happy.
 I am okay in every respect.”
-If we go on probing into the mystery of the life of someone, we will find finally that he has some sorrow.
+If we go on probing into the mystery of the life of a person, we will find finally that person has some sorrow.
 Whatever be the social position someone may occupy, he is unhappy.
-We have a small unhappiness which worries us from within which assumes large proportions to spoil the value of our whole life.
-The reason is, there is a stigma attached to our every effort, a fundamental error of attitude in general, on account of which, life has become ultimately a kind of failure.
+We have a small unhappiness which worries us from within, and which assumes large proportions and spoils the value of our whole life.
+The reason is, there is a stigma attached to our every effort, a fundamental error of our attitude in general, on account of which, life has become ultimately a kind of failure.

 Therefore, spiritual seekers, aspirants after God-realisation, students of yoga should be vigilant, and not go with the waves of the world.
 We should be a different quality of people.
 We should not try to think with the herd or move with the masses.
 We should not ape the material progress of people and the temporary joys of the earth.
 These are very dangerous attitudes of the mind.

 Yoga is very difficult to practise.
-Very few have succeeded in its attempt.
+Very few have succeeded in this attempt.
 It is very difficult because one cannot even understand what it is.
 The more we think about it, the more crazy we become because it is not an ordinary way of thinking.
-It is a supernormal way of thinking that is called yoga.
-But we want to content ourselves with ordinary thinking, like a man on the street.
+It is a supernormal way of thinking that is called yoga, but we want to content ourselves with ordinary thinking, like the man on the street.
 We have the bazaar way of thinking, the commercial way of thinking, the shopkeeper's way of thinking.
 That has not left us, and yet we want Truth.
-That is not possible.
-As long as we cling to the old, idiotic way of thinking which measures things in quantitative terms and establishes commercial relationships with the objects, so long happiness is far from us.
+This is not possible.
+As long as we cling to the old, idiotic way of thinking which measures things in quantitative terms and establishes commercial relationships with objects, so long is happiness far from us.
 Yoga is not for us.

 We have to be very honest and utterly dispassionate in our probe into Truth.
-When we ask for Truth, we must be sure that we are asking for Truth alone, and not something else.
+When we ask for Truth, we must be sure that we are asking for Truth alone, and not for something else.
 When we say we want to learn yoga, we must be sure we want yoga and nothing else because we may say we want yoga but really want something else in our heart of hearts.
-It is an object of satisfaction that we are asking, though we say we want yoga.
-But satisfaction is not an object; it is a subjective universal realisation.
+It is an object of satisfaction for which we are asking, though we say we want yoga.
+But satisfaction is not an object; it is a subjective, universal realisation.

 The great art of yoga is a step taken towards the universality of things.
 No one can conceive what universality is.
 It is not a total of particulars.
 The joining together of all the contents of the cosmos cannot give us the Universal.
-The total of multitudes of things is not the Universal; it is its quality, again remember.
-The Universal is the supreme quality behind the total of the quantities of the world so that even if we are the emperor of the whole world we cannot be happy because, again, it is a quantity.
+The total of the multitudes of things is not the Universal; it is its quality, again remember.
+The Universal is the supreme quality behind the total of the quantities of the world, so even being the emperor of the whole world cannot make us happy because, again, it is a quantity.
 To possess the whole physical cosmos cannot make us happy because it is, again, a perishable quantity.
 The Universal transcends the cosmos.
 It is superior even to the totality of universal relationships.
-It is not a mathematical, arithmetical quantity; it is a supernal, inscrutable mysterious something, speaking in the language of infinity and eternity within you yourself.
+It is not a mathematical, arithmetical quantity; it is a supernal, inscrutable, mysterious something, speaking in the language of infinity and eternity within you yourself.
 So the happiness is within you, and you can be happy if you want to be happy merely by revealing what you really are at the bottom of your being.

 Thus, to reiterate, you can be happy merely by being, merely by existing, and not by possessing.
 Merely because you are, you are happy.
-God is; you are.
-All that which is in its essentiality is free, unhampered, and is therefore happy.
-God is Pure Existence, Consciousness and Bliss, Sat-Chit-Ananda.
-So happiness is Pure Being, which is identical with Pure Consciousness, unlimitedness of freedom.
+God is, and you are.
+All that which is, in its essentiality, is free, unhampered, and is therefore happy.
+God is Pure Existence, Consciousness and Bliss, Sat-chit-ananda.
+Therefore, happiness is Pure Being, which is identical with Pure Consciousness, unlimitedness of freedom.
 Happiness is spontaneous.